ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Strategies for you to reduce gas costs {#strategies-for-you-to-reduce-gas-costs}

-If you are looking to reduce gas costs for your ETH you are able to set the price of your own gas fees and choose the priority level of your transaction.
-Miners will 'work on' and execute transactions that offer a higher gas price, as they get to keep the fees that you pay and will be less inclined to execute transactions with lower gas fees set.
-The gas price you set is how much you are willing to pay per unit of gas.
-However if you set the amount of gas too low you will not be able to send your ETH as you will run out of gas, you would then have to resubmit your transaction costing you more in gas fees.
-You can do this from some wallet providers when sending ETH.
+If you are looking to reduce gas costs for your ETH you are able to set a tip to indicate the priority level of your transaction.
+Miners will 'work on' and execute transactions that offer a higher tip per gas, as they get to keep the tips that you pay and will be less inclined to execute transactions with lower tips set.

 If you want to monitor gas prices so you are able to send your ETH for less you can use many different tools such as: